kabanero-io/kabanero-operator/README.md

 make install
 ```

-## Deploy the CRDs and some of the other controllers
+## Deploy the CRDs and some of the other controllers (Knative, Tekton)

 ```
 make deploy